 Alcoholism may also be present in a person who drinks alcohol daily.
 Though he or she may have a desire to cut back or quit, those plans fail time and time again.
 Addiction also usually increases tolerance.
 This means the number of drinks that the individual consumes increases on a regular basis.

-Treating an Addiction to Alcohol
+Treating an Addiction At A Recovery Center

 After identifying an alcohol addiction, seeking help is critical.
 The addiction treatment process takes time, but it’s the key to lasting recovery.
 The process often begins with detox.
 After this first step, patients can find appropriate treatment programs.